 The aim of the eradication phase is to identify and remove all the remaining infected sheep from the flock when footrot is not spreading, so they cannot re-infect clean sheep during the next spread period.
-If it is truly a non-spread period (dry underfoot, short grass, no dewy nights), there is no need to have sheep enter and leave the facilities by different routes.

 Thorough inspection: Following effective control it is important to inspect again every foot on every sheep in the flock after the spread period has finished.